First Games in Phaser with Mike Dwyer

 I’ve posted nothing about any games yet, but I’m co-creating an educational writing platform that teaches how to write many languages.
 We will be initially releasing Korean in mid-July, shortly followed by Japanese.

 You too can be a published game developer.
-Get the HTML5 Game Development Mini-Degree and start your journey.
+Get the Phaser Mini-Degree and start your journey.